IceHe/lib/mac/setup-guide.md

     && brew link --overwrite graphviz
 ```

-NOTE : The pre-installed softwares may be outdated.
+NOTE : The pre-installed softwares may be outdated

-RECOMMEND to install and upgrade them via Homebrew again.
+RECOMMEND to install and upgrade them via Homebrew again

 ---